nitin2953/kalc.tools/src/site/blog/gulp-sass-setup.md

 ---
 title: How to setup Gulp and SCSS
-meta_description: Setup Gulp 4 and SCSS for auto complition
+seoDesc: Setup Gulp 4 and SCSS for auto complition
 ---

 # What is Gulp and SCSS?